 Warticon Cream Ingredients

-The active ingredient contained in this medicine is podophyllotoxin.
+The main active ingredient within this medicine is: Podophyllotoxin

 How it works - get your medicine in 3 simple steps

 - 1 Choose your treatment Select the treatment or medication you need and answer a few questions online regarding your condition.

 - 2 Online consultation Our Independent Prescribers will review your questions and assess your suitability for the medication.